datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-3.4/emissary-3.X.md

 import Alert from '@material-ui/lab/Alert';

-# Upgrade $productName$ 3.3.Z to $productName$ $version$ (YAML)
+# Upgrade $productName$ 3.4.Z (YAML)

 <Alert severity="info">
-  This guide covers migrating from $productName$ 3.3.Z to $productName$ $version$.
+  This guide covers migrating from $productName$ 3.4.Z to $productName$ $version$.
 If this is not your <b>exact</b> situation, see the <a href="../../../../migration-matrix">migration matrix</a>.
 </Alert>

 <Alert severity="warning">
   This guide is written for upgrading an installation made without using Helm.
-  If you originally installed with Helm, see the <a href="../../../helm/edge-stack-3.3/edge-stack-3.X">Helm-based upgrade instructions</a>.
+  If you originally installed with Helm, see the <a href="../../../helm/emissary-3.4/emissary-3.X">Helm-based upgrade instructions</a>.
 </Alert>

 Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between versions is straightforward.

 ### Resources to check before migrating to $version$.